 Tip 2: Is it Compatible With Your Social Life?

-Because intermittent fasting is an eating pattern based on the time of day, you have to consider how your social life plays into it.
+Because intermittent fasting is an eating pattern based on the time of day, consider how your social life plays into it.
 Do you go out to dinner or brunch with friends every week?
 Does your family expect dinner on the table at a certain time?

 You’ll need to decide if your chosen pattern is compatible with those things.

 I’ve recognized that there will be times when we have dinner with family and friends.
-I know in advance that this will mess up my routine, but I consider it worth it for family—but it doesn’t happen on a regular basis, so I don’t let it affect my chosen pattern.
+I know in advance that this will mess up my routine, but I consider it worth it for family—but it doesn’t happen regularly, so I don’t let it affect my chosen pattern.

 You can also incorporate different patterns across different days—you’re not stuck with just one eating pattern.
 If you want to do a 16/8 in the morning but know you’ll be getting dinner with family in a couple of days, you can incorporate a 24-hour fast in between.